 Here’s how it works: If an employee gets injured on the job, workers comp insurance can cover resulting medical costs and lost wages.
 If the employee needs rehab or has ongoing medical costs, your policy can continue to provide coverage.

 These costs can be devastating for a subcontractor, as it’s estimated that the average work injury claim amounts to $41,000.
 Without this coverage, you’d have to pay these expenses out of your own pocket - and that could be catastrophic for your business.

 Finally, carrying workers compensation can provide much-needed security, as having this coverage may prevent an employee from suing your subcontracting business for workplace injuries.

 Workers compensation insurance usually covers:

 The truth is, as a subcontractor, business insurance can unlock a world of work for you.
+If you’re wondering what if a subcontractor does not have insurance?
 Consider the following: